On the dynamics of formation of generic singularities of mean curvature flow: Proof of

+To overcome the first difficulty, we observe, by requiring $\chi(z)=\chi(|z|)$ to be a decreasing function (see \eqref{eq:defChi3}), $\frac{1}{2}y\cdot\nabla_{y}\chi_{R}$ is non-positive.
+It is favorable since a non-positive multiplier on the right hand side of \eqref{eq:LinfW} should help $\chi_{R}w$ to decay more rapidly.
 For the second difficulty, the strategy is to absorb ``most" of it into the linear operator.

-For that purpose, we define a new non-negative smooth cutoff function $\tilde\chi_{R}(y)$ such that and it satisfies the estimate Such a function is easy to construct, hence we skip the details.
+For that purpose we define a new non-negative smooth cutoff function $\tilde\chi_{R}(y)$ such that and require it to satisfy the estimate Such a function is easy to construct, hence we skip the details.